Yelena Produnova: 2000

 The 2000 European Championships saw Russia, with the help of Produnova, beat Romania for gold for the first time ever.
 Produnova also took a bronze on beam, behind teammate Svetlana Khorkina, and a silver on floor behind Ludivine Furnon of France.
 These results and her victory in the Russian national championships gained Produnova a place on the team for the 2000 Summer Olympics in Sydney.

 In the preliminary round at the Olympics, the Russians were dominant.
 The quartet of Produnova, Khorkina, Yekaterina Lobaznyuk and world vault champion Elena Zamolodchikova all qualified for multiple finals.
 Though the Romanians were world champions, the Russians had beaten them earlier in the year.

 Four of Russia's six gymnasts fell in the team final; only the two least known members of the team performed without major errors.
 Produnova sat down only one of two vaults and her score was dropped (at this time, teams could drop the lowest score on each apparatus therefore one fall was not too drastic).
 After her one error, she recorded the team's highest scores on beam and bars.
 The same principle applied to Khorkina's fall from bars since the score did not have to count towards the team title, the mistake did not have to cost them the gold.
 Both Zamolodchikova and Lobaznyuk fell on the beam, and it was not until Produnova's solid performance that the Russians showed a clean routine.
 The Russians were the top scoring team on floor, but it was not enough for the gold.
 Romania were victorious by a margin of only two tenths.
 Produnova and Khorkina both removed their silver medals as they walked off the podium.

 Produnova had qualified for the all-around finals, where she was a legitimate medal threat.
 However, she had broken her foot during the Olympics and had to withdraw.
 Teammate Elena Zamolodchikova took her place.
 Two of the three Russians fell, and none managed to make the podium.

 Produnova competed in both of the finals to which she had qualified, bars and beam.
 A mistake kept her out of the medals on bars.
 She hit her beam routine solidly and stuck her difficult double front dismount, winning a bronze medal, behind Liu Xuan of China and Lobaznyuk.

 Sydney was Produnova's last major competition.

 Eponymous skills

-Produnova currently has two eponymous skills listed in the Code of Points.
+Produnova currently has three eponymous skills listed in the Code of Points.